 We meet once a year, in May, for a scientific session in an attractive location sponsored by a member group of the Society.
 The hosts alternate between groups in California (North and South) and the other western states.
 We meet in an informal small group setting to stimulate active audience participation.
 We feature cardiology, cardiac surgical and general healthcare topics of current interest, with talks by respected specialists in their fields in addition to a pre-eminent guest speaker.
 We seek to invite new cardiologists and surgeons to speak as they begin practice in the region.

 Laurie Armsby, MD of Portland, Oregon is the current President and has organized a council of delegates from many of the clinical and training programs throughout the West.
-She will preside over this year’s meeting at the Canyons Village at Park City Mountain Resort in Park City, Utah, which has been organized by Michael Puchalski, MD University of Utah.
+She will preside over this year’s meeting in Seattle, Washington, which will be organized by Anthony McCanta, MD of Seattle Children’s.
 We look forward to seeing you and your family there.

 Read the President’s Message.